Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 While those names are the ones understood by Traditions as the lingua franca of magic, every Faction has their own terminology and understanding for them, so you may feel free to rename the Spheres on your character sheet, so long as the rules themselves are maintained.

+#colbreak()
-=== Practices
+=== Techniques
-Magick is divided into  Practices by mages, each Practice describes broad kinds of effects a Mage can produce.
-You unlock more Practices as your Sphere increases:
+Magick is divided into  Techniques by mages, each Technique describes broad kinds of effects a Mage can produce.
+You unlock more Techniques as your Sphere increases:

 ==== Initiate #d6